canjs/can-stache-bindings/readme.md

 ### <code>{$child-prop}="key"</code>

-  Imports [can.stache.key] in the [can.view.Scope scope] to `childProp` property or attribute on the element.
+  Imports [can-stache.key] in the [can-view-scope scope] to `childProp` property or attribute on the element.

   ```
   <input {$value}="name"/>